(Adult sexual situations)

 “Sit down please, and I’ll get right to it.”

 She interrupted, “First, I want to say thank you.
 I’ve alway dreamed of being in the detective business.
 It was an absolute prize to have one of my deliveries recommend me for this position.”

 “It’s fascinating how these things work out sometimes, Kendra…” I looked around the room, then directly at her.
 She possessed something of the tomboy, a projecting chin, and scrutinising eyes.
 “You currently work for Talbot’s Courier Services, correct?”

 “Yes, sir, but I’m ready to leave as soon as you need me.”

 “That’s good to know.
 You seem in good physical condition, riding that bicycle about London making those deliveries, aye?”

-“Then, why don’t you tell the constabulary?”
+“Then why don’t you call on the constabulary?”

 “Now, if you want a future here at Paragon, I must know that I can trust you, understand?”

 “Absolutely, sir.
 I’ve been studying up on detective methods and I’m a fast learner.”

 “Good then.
 I’ll get right to it.
 We think your boss Forbes Talbot has that brooch in his safe and I need you to help me find it.”